jessepav/lacygoill-wiki-backup/vim/ex.md

    > ex -sc '%s/a/b/|wq' file

 Source: <http://wooledge.org/~greybot/meta/sed-i>
-Also, connect to the irc server freenode, then run this command:
+Also, connect to the irc server libera, then run this command:

     /msg greybot sed-i